-One priority for future work is to integrate CIL with a language-specific framework for cryptographic proofs.
-We have formalized most of CIL in Coq, and plan to integrate our formalization to CIL.
-We expect that CIL will significantly improve proof automation and proof reuse in CertiCrypt.
-One relevant issue w.r.t. proof automation is to develop heuristics for deciding whether a given relation is a bisimulation up to.
-The Relational Hoare Logic of CertiCrypt conveniently supports reasoning about bisimulation up to, and we have obtained promising results in the design of automated methods to establish the validity of relational Hoare statements.
-Our long term objective is to develop sound and practical verification tools for cryptography.
+One priority for future work is to integrate CIL with a language-specific framework for cryptographic proofs, and to develop heuristics for deciding whether a given relation is a bisimulation up to.
+A longer term objective is to develop sound and practical verification tools for cryptography.
 We believe that programming languages theory and process algebra will not only help establishing sound foundations, but also practical techniques for these tools, and will eventually have a lasting impact on provable security.